uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 An example dataset file you can use is "MSA_medians_RT.csv" located in the "Use Case 2/dataset" folder, which is the same suggested in the MSA_causal_model notebook

-To replicate on a different subject, use Locust and monitoring scripts on the new subject, thus apply all the steps i) to iv).
-Replace the input dataset filenames in the two files above.